Skip to main content

 The reason that the probability is lower on the long call in this example, is because the break-even price for the long stock is lower than the break-even price of the long call.

-Please note: if the share price rises soon after purchase of the long call there is a strong possibility of the long call being profitable.
+Please note: If the share price rises soon after purchase of the long call there is a strong possibility of the long call being profitable.
 The reason is that there is ‘time’ value left in the call option.
 Our examples above assume that we are at expiration and that no ‘time’ value exists.

 But you should still be aware of the total risks in each trade.